mdonahue-godaddy/k6-web-dashboard-example/README.md

 ### Assumptions

-    This document assume a certain set of commonly used tools such as git, make, and go have already been installed.
+    This document assumes a certain set of commonly used tools such as git, make, and go have already been installed.

 ### MacOS: